kalgumaei/europeana-mdic/README.md

 The framework is developed on top of Hadoop.
 It uses Hadoop HDFS as a distributed storage, Apache Spark as Lightning-Fast cluster computing system, and Elasticsearch as a distributed analysis and data store engine.

 ## Prerequisites
 1) Install Hadoop, prepare Hadoop_data folder on all nodes, and start the HDFS daemon on all nodes.
-(You can follow the instructions given in the following link:  http://pingax.com/install-apache-hadoop-ubuntu-cluster-setup/).
+(You can follow the instructions given [here](http://pingax.com/install-apache-hadoop-ubuntu-cluster-setup/) to install and prepare the Hadoop cluster).
 To start HDFS, use the following command on the NameNode:
 ```
 $ start-dfs.sh